+f.
 Chris realized that some of his customers prefer the coloured light globes that he bought from company B. The choices that a customer has to make between coloured light globes and candles are independent of previous choices that they have made.
 The probability that his customers will buy candles from company B is 0.6.

-Chris wants to ensure that the probability that his customers will buy coloured light globes two days in a row is at least 0.8.

-e.
-Calculate the minimum number of coloured light globes Chris' customers have to buy in a day to achieve his aim.
+Chris wants to ensure that the probability that his customers will buy coloured light globes on at least two days is at least 0.8.f.Calculate the minimum number of coloured light globes Chris' customers have to buy in a day to achieve his aim.